Shachar297/Ldap-GoogleAuth/server/requirements/README.md

 # NodeJs

-* When NodeJs starts, automaticly, will try to commit a login to ldap server and database.
+* When NodeJs starts, automatically, will try to commit a login to ldap server and database.
 * make sure the ldap instructions are complete and ldap is up and running.

-* There are several dependecies here, run [dependencies.sh](https://github.com/Shachar297/Ldap-GoogleAuth/blob/master/server/requirements/dependecies.sh) to install and store them.
+* There are several dependencies here, run [dependencies.sh](https://github.com/Shachar297/Ldap-GoogleAuth/blob/master/server/requirements/dependecies.sh) to install and store them.